Cite this answer

 Legal status

 Investigational compound in Phase 3 clinical trials.
 Not approved for human use outside of clinical trials.
+An NDA was filed with FDA in Q1 2026 for the MASH indication (supported by Breakthrough Therapy designation).
+Obesity Phase 3 SYNCHRONIZE results are pending.
 Available only through authorized research programs.
 No compounding or research chemical availability.

 Sourcing & access